-In rare cases the Provost may allow for other uses of Faculty development funds.
-A Faculty member seeking such an exception should write a letter of petition to the Provost stating the nature of the expenditure and present a justification for the exception.
+In rare cases the Provost may allow for other uses of Faculty development funds. a Faculty member seeking such an exception should write a letter of petition to the Provost stating the nature of the expenditure and present a justification for the exception.
 This request must be accompanied by a letter of support from the Faculty member's Chair/Director and Dean.
 Faculty may also receive funding for presenting at professional meetings (expenses paid up to \$900.00 annually) from the Provost's account.
 In no case should participation cause absence from more than two (2) class sessions in any given course.
-Note: Faculty members are responsible for expenses beyond their approved Faculty development amount.
-Procedures for obtaining reimbursement for the cost of attending professional conferences are available from the Faculty member's Dean.

-3.21.6 Reimbursement of Travel Costs.
-Upon return from a University-approved trip, if the Faculty member is seeking reimbursement, they should complete a "Travel Expense Voucher" (found on the "Accounting" tab on MyUIndy: my.uindy.edu/accounting-purchasing) listing all expenses, which is then submitting to the Faculty member's Department Chair or Dean.
+3.19.6 Reimbursement of Travel Costs.
+Upon return from a University-approved trip, if the Faculty member is seeking reimbursement, they should complete a Travel Expense Voucher found on the MyUIndy Accounting page, listing all expenses, which is then submitted to the Faculty member's Department Chair or Dean.
 All receipts for all expenditures must be provided for any monies claimed.
 The University will not reimburse expenses for alcoholic beverages, personal telephone calls, pay television, nor any expenses beyond registration, transportation, lodging, and food.
 The University will not pay for higher transportation costs necessitated by failure to get a ticket in advance, nor for first-class carriage.
-Documentation of the conference itself (a copy of the program and an indication of your name and presentation title) should be included.
+If submitted for Provost Funds, documentation of the conference itself (a copy of the program and an indication of your name and presentation title) should be included.